-Development and testing of Innovative Learning Models, and in particular those that support the strengths and needs of students, including students with disabilities, English language learners, students of color, low-income students and those facing systemic barriers to high-school completion.
+Development and testing of Innovative Learning Models, and in particular those that support the individual strengths and needs of all students, including those facing systemic barriers to highschool completion.

-Long-term grants focused on bringing implementation of Innovative Learning Models to scale.
+Long-term grants focused on bringing implementation of Innovative Learning Models to scale in states and school districts.